Chief Investment Officer (CIO) Overview

 Some chief investment officers may be self-employed or work as consultants.
 As CIOs mature, their role may expand to include broader responsibilities, such as strategic planning, corporate development, and risk management.

-A person who enjoys complex problem-solving, has a strong analytical and quantitative skill set, and is comfortable making high-stakes investment decisions may thrive in a CIO role.
+A person who enjoys complex problem-solving, has a strong analytical and quantitative skill set, and is comfortable making high-stakes investment decisions may thrive in the role of chief investment officer.

 According to the 2022 Russell Reynolds Associates report, the average tenure of a CIO in the United States has increased to 5.5 years, up from 5.3 years in 2021, indicating that more companies are placing a higher value on the stability and expertise of their investment leadership.